Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 The use of the `filter` function returns a new array each time a new reference even if the filter conditions have not changed.

 A selector should not return a _view_ (a copy) of the state but directly what it contains.
-By respecting this principle, your components will return only if an action modifies the state.
+By respecting this principle, your components will rerender only if an action modifies the state.
-At Bedrock, we avoid these problems by not storing in the state the information as we want to display it.
 Utilities such as [reselect] can be used to implement selectors with a memory system.

 ### Do not transform your data in the components